dnjfr/dual-confirm/README.md

 - SSL/TLS encryption for all communications
 - Complete audit logging of all authentication attempts and password generations

-## ⚠️ Security Notes - For development only
+## ⚠️ Security notes - For development only

 - Default test passwords:
     ```